TharushiJayawardana/zoo-website/README.md

 # zoo-website
-Simple website which created for a zoo.
+Simple website that was created for a zoo.